BenBroker/Martingale-Strategy/README.md

 # Why I Built This

-I had some debates with my friends... even one of their dads.
-They all claimed that this was a guarentee to win infinite money.
+I had some debates with my friends... even with one of their fathers.
+They all claimed that this was a guarantee to win infinite money.
 Yet all of their stories involved them unluckily losing 8 roulette spins in a row.

 This simulation gets to the bottom of the Martingale strategy.